This post may contain affiliate links.

 Ayuthaya (also spelled Ayutthaya or Ayudhya) was the second capital of old Siam (1360-1767) after Sukhothai.
 It’s got history on its side, but is it worth a visit during your trip to Thailand?
-What about those all important “things yo do?”
+What about those all important “things to do?”
 We think it’s well worth a visit.
-Getting to Ayutthaya from Bangkok is easy to do and the historic park is quite magnificent, after all it’s a UNESCO world heritage site.
+Getting to Ayutthaya from Bangkok is easy and the historic park is quite magnificent, after all it’s a UNESCO world heritage site.
 But we travel with kids, so how was visiting Ayutthaya as a family?
 This was my second visit, my first was as a single backpacker back in 1997, pleasingly, little had changed in Ayuthaya and there was plenty to do for a few days.

 Ayutthaya Travel Blog, Getting to Ayutthaya from Bangkok, Where to Stay and Things to Do.

 Ayutthaya, this time with kids age 4 and 6 years, we spent time enjoying river boat rides, wandering the temples and ruins, feeding the fish and seeing elephants.
 I think it was the first time they ever saw elephants.
 Just outside Ayutthaya was the craziest place we’ve ever been, a bizarre floating market attraction with battle re-enactments and blood splattered actors roaring ferociously.
 The kids made friends with these fearsome warriors and had a cool afternoon of stage fighting and pyrotechnics.
 All this and a lovely place to stay, delicious breakfasts, hot chocolate and good Thai food.
 Near Ayutthaya are various sites suitable for day trips, you’ll find these further down the page.
 We highly recommend the easy trip to Ayutthaya from Bangkok even if you’re on a short vacation, as we were this time.

 Getting to Ayutthaya From Bangkok